-While it's possible to get birds to nest in any nest box you build, you'll have greater success attracting the birds you want by crafting yours to the proper hole size and using the correct materials along with the right dimensions.
+While it's possible to get birds to nest in any nest box, you'll have greater success attracting the birds you want by crafting yours using the chart below.

-With so much competition from House Sparrows and Starlings, it's important that we help by building properly constructed and monitored birdhouses where we can.
+With so much competition from House Sparrows and Starlings, it's important that we help by building properly constructed and monitored nest boxes where we can.

-Some of the birds that use your creations are Bluebirds, wrens, chickadees, woodpeckers, and Tree Swallows.
+Some of the birds that will use your creations are Bluebirds, Wrens, Chickadees, Woodpeckers, and more than 50 others.

 After you build your birdhouses, ensure you don't let the squirrels and woodpeckers damage all your hard work.
 A metal portal protector will stop this damage before it starts.